MPH Public Health (International)

 Learning and teaching

 Under the guidance of academic tutors who have all worked in low and middle income countries, you develop core skills and knowledge early in the programme, which you build on with your chosen modules in specialist fields of public health, planning and management.
-Your research project gives you the opportunity to plan, initiate, execute and complete a substantial piece of independent research, with support and guidance.
+Your dissertation gives you the opportunity to plan, initiate, execute and complete a substantial piece of independent research, with support and guidance.

 The programme introduces essential learning skills for postgraduate level study, with particular emphasis on the challenges facing those returning to study.
 A reflective learning approach will form the basis of career-long independent learning and continued professional development.